svyotov/terraform-tutorials/README.md

 This repository contains the tutorials for terraform

-1. You can get the terraform binary [here](https://www.terraform.io/downloads)
+1. You can get the terraform binary from [here](https://www.terraform.io/downloads) or [here](https://github.com/hashicorp/terraform/releases)

 ## Quick start